sunnyspot114514/entropy-jurisprudence/README.md

 This repository contains the experimental code, datasets, and analysis used to study **procedural fidelity vs moral rationalization** in LLMs.

+## Why This Matters

+Current LLM evaluations focus on *what* models conclude, not *how* they reason.
+But in high-stakes domains (law, medicine, autonomous systems), procedural consistency matters as much as outcome correctness.

+This framework addresses a gap: **Can an LLM follow its own stated rules when the result feels wrong?**

+Existing benchmarks (ETHICS, MoralBench, TruthfulQA) test value alignment.
+This project tests *execution fidelity* — whether models honor commitments under pressure.

 ## Overview

 Entropy Jurisprudence is a minimal, deterministic framework for auditing whether large language models (LLMs) can consistently execute a normative rule once they have committed to it.